Favero ASSIOMA Review – Longterm Report

 BATTERY LIFE

-Consider: will you carry 2 spare batteries?
-Are the spares easy to change by hand or do they need a tool?
-If you get a flat power meter battery is this important to you or just a shrug of the shoulders?
+Consider: will you carry two spare batteries?
+Are the spares easily changed by hand, or do they need a tool?
+If you get a flat power meter battery, is this important to you or just a shrug of the shoulders?
 Does your head unit reasonably reliably indicate the remaining battery charge to enable you to plan for recharging?

 Q-FACTOR